alain-sarti/100-days-of-code/log.md

 ### Day 2: December 31th, Saturday

-**Today's Progress**: The App can show a notification, but I can't play an Alarm sound.
-Have to investigate why that is.
+**Today's Progress**: The App can show a notification, and it can also play a sound.
+Need to add a way to stop it tomorrow ;)

 **Thoughts** Showing local notifications is really a lot easier than I thought it would be ;)